 Candidates for the associate degree may choose to fulfill degree requirements outlined in any catalog under which the student was enrolled, provided that the catalog was in effect not more than four years preceding the date of graduation.
-Students may request exceptions to this policy by Academic Petition.
 The student must complete all degree requirements under a single catalog.
 Graduation is not automatic, you must apply in order to be granted your degree.